 What items should not be put in the recycling bin?

 Certain items cannot be recycled.
 These include diapers, food waste (unless composted at home), multi-layer bags often found in snack packaging, bulky plastic items, and hazardous household waste.
-It is important to keep these items out of the recycling bin to prevent contamination of the recycling system.
+It is essential to keep these items out of the recycling bin to prevent contamination of the recycling system.

 How can I properly handle difficult-to-recycle items?